How to Select the Best Electric Anchor Windlass for Your Boat

-2. It is easier to install as the motor is above deck and less holes need to be drilled on deck.
+2. It is easier to install as the motor is above deck and fewer holes need to be drilled on deck.

 3. It is a no-nonsense alternative which is generally preferred on commercial fishing boats and medium to larger size cruising sailboats.

 Benefits of a vertical electric windlass